Camdah77/PP3/README.md

 The game allows players to replay the game if they don't succeed initially, which improves the user experience.

 ### Features Left to Implement
-- Create TopList so users can compete agains eachother
+- Create TopList so users can compete against each other
 - Create the game on time
 - Create different levels based on problems and ages
-- Create possibility to rate the app
+- Create the possibility to rate the app

 ## Testing